thin-edge/thin-edge.io/docs/src/references/mappers/mqtt-topics.md

 ## Azure MQTT Topics

-MQTT clients on Thin Edge device must use the below topics to communicate with the Azure cloud.
+MQTT clients on %%te%% device must use the below topics to communicate with the Azure cloud.
 The Azure topics are prefixed by `az/`.

 * `az/messages/events/`  - Use this topic to send the messages from device to cloud.
-The messages are forwarded to the Azure topic named `devices/{device_id}/messages/events/` where device_id is the Thin Edge device id.
+The messages are forwarded to the Azure topic named `devices/{device_id}/messages/events/` where device_id is the %%te%% device id.

 * `az/messages/devicebound/#` - Use this topic to subscribe for the messages that were sent from cloud to device.